navi-04/Issue-change-log/issue-change-log-cui/documentation/06-faq-troubleshooting.md

 ### Does this work with Jira Data Center or Server?

-No. Issue Change Log is built on Atlassian Forge, which only supports Jira Cloud.
+No. Advanced Work Item log is built on Atlassian Forge, which only supports Jira Cloud.
 It is not compatible with Jira Data Center or Server.

 ### How much does it cost?